Another day, another gloomy student loan debt report — but you don't have to become a statistic.

 (Indeed, Debt.com wrote about Republican senator Marco Rubio’s plan in July 2014, and I wrote an analysis last October called, Democrats and Republicans are both wrong on student loans.)

 Because Clinton’s plan would cost $350 billion over 10 years, Republicans ripped it.
 Meanwhile, the average student and graduate suffers.

-I wish all candidates would remind students of federal programs already in place to help them consolidate, extend, or even forgive their loans.
+I wish candidates would remind students of federal programs in place to help consolidate, extend, or even forgive their loans.
 I find too often, college graduates don’t know about these plans — because they’re not mentioned in graduation materials, and even presidential candidates aren’t talking about them, since they’re widely accepted.
 Therefore, no one can score any points by mentioning them.

 When I point loan-crushed college grads to Debt.com’s free section on student loan debt options, they often respond something like this: “I’ve never herd of this before!
 Sounds too good to be true…”

 It’s not.
 These programs have been around for years now, although they can be confusing — with names like income-based repayment, which is different from income-contingent repayment.
 So it’s no wonder these programs aren’t marketed better.
-If you want to know which one suits you best, the easiest way to find out is with a phone call.
+If you want to know which one suits you best, the easiest way to learn is with a phone call.
 Debt.com’s experts will consult with you for free.
 Simply call them at 1-888-472-0365.

 Why postpone buying a home or a car when you can make a phone call instead?

 Howard Dvorkin is a CPA and chairman of Debt.com, an educational resource for those who want to conquer all forms of debt in their lives.